jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

                             managementState: Managed
                             <REDACTED>
 ```
-Together with binding and placement rules, that matches these Policies with different Spoke clusters.
+Then, bindings and placement rules, matches these Policies to different Spoke clusters of your infrastructure

 ![](assets/policies-placement-bindings.png)

- 1 - The PlacementRule select a set of clusters
+1. The PlacementRule select a set of clusters
- 2 - The PlacementBinding, binds the PlacementRule with existing Policies
+2. The PlacementBinding, binds the PlacementRule with existing Policies

 All the clusters with the `logical-group: "mb-du-sno"` label, will be affected by the `Policy` `du-mb-op-conf-config-operator`.
 And therefore, different sets of `mustHave` and `mustNotHave`will define its desired status.

 All the clusters in this group are automatically configured according to Policies that have been tested and validated.
 But, what is the correct procedure to take a set, or subgroup, of these cluster to test some new Policies?.
 Or, how we take, some clusters, out of its `logical-group`to test some new Polices?.

-The procedure has to be easy to implement.
-Clusters on the subgroup would get back to its previous `logical-group`.
+The procedure has to be easy to implement, and, clusters on the subgroup would get back to its previous `logical-group`.

 The following tutorial shows up how to use RHACM Governance and subgroups of configurations.
 The different steps on this tutorial:
  * We will take one cluster out of its `logical-group`.